top of page

 Mastering the design of data visualizations requires understanding these preattentive attributes and using them to your advantage.
 Organizations such as Storytelling with Data offer valuable resources for learning more about this topic.

-Key Principles to Consider in Design
+Key Principles to Consider in Design?

 By considering the principles listed in this post while creating data visualizations, the design process will not only be more straightforward, but the outcome will almost certainly provide an upgraded user experience.